sr-murthy/continuedfractions/docs/sources/getting-started.rst

 Installation
 ============

-A standard ``pip`` install is sufficient:
+A standard :program:`pip` install (with the :code:`-U` "upgrade" option to get the latest version) is sufficient:

 .. code:: python

-   pip install continuedfractions
+   pip install -U continuedfractions

 If you are interested in contributing please start with the :doc:`contributions guide <contributing>`.